 Preserving principal while the premium shrinks

-Many investors are discouraged from purchasing premium bonds because of the idea that the value of their investment will decrease as the price of the bond declines from its premium purchase price to par.
-They realize they need to reinvest part of the coupon payment if they want to maintain the principal value of their portfolio.
+Many investors are discouraged from purchasing premium bonds because of the idea that the value of their investment will decrease as the price of the bond drops from its premium purchase price to par.
+They realize that they need to reinvest part of the coupon payment that they receive if they want to maintain the principal value of their portfolio.

 The amount that they need to reinvest every six months will be equal to the amount of premium that would be amortized during the first semiannual payment period.
-This amount is determined by multiplying the semiannual yield at which the bond was purchased by the purchase price, and subtracting that product from the semiannual coupon payment.
+This amount is determined by multiplying the semiannual yield at which the bond was purchased by the purchase price and subtract that product from semiannual coupon payment.

 Different Buying Patterns of Retail and Institutional Investors in Municipal Bonds

 Municipal Securities Rulemaking Board

 Internal Revenue Service